Alt-Chaitanya/Alt-Chaitanya/README.md

 - I seek to develop Quantum Computing and machine learning.

-- currently learning Python and C++ as a Second Year Engineering Student specializing in Artificial intelligence and data science.
+- Currently learning Python and C++ as a Second Year Engineering Student specializing in Artificial intelligence and data science.

 - ☮️ And looking forward to collaborate by doing some awesome team projects.